MasonLaw, PC | NC Elder & Special Needs Law Attorney

 What could have been done

-There really isn’t a clear-cut answer other than: Be careful.
+There isn’t a clear-cut answer other than: Be careful.

 Here is what I suggest, depending upon your level of paranoia, dedication, and attention to detail.

-When Pamela came in to see me about “finally” having to put Dad in the nursing home she explained that Dad had been frail for years and up until 6 months ago he needed help around the house with basic chores, shopping, cooking, and the like.
+When Pamela came to see me about “finally” having to put Dad in the nursing home she explained that Dad had been frail for years.
+Until 6 months ago he needed help around the house with basic chores, shopping, cooking, and the like.
 Six months ago, Dad took a turn for the worse and his physician said at that time that he probably belonged in a nursing home.
-But until now, Pamela couldn’t bring herself to do it.
+Pamela couldn’t bring herself to do it.
+Until now.

-Pamela also told me she’d been paying herself about $2,200 a month the past 6 months or so for taking care of Dad a good bit of the day (not unreasonable since she quit her job).
-She’d also been paying “some other ladies cash under the table” (the IRS might take issue with that).
+Pamela also said she’d been paying herself about $2,200 a month the past 6 months or so for taking care of Dad a good bit of the day (not unreasonable since she quit her job).
+She’d also been paying “some other ladies cash under the table” (the IRS would take issue with that).

 Problems?
 You bet!
 In fact, would I actually be writing about this if it wasn’t a problem?